pcmathias/AACC-Introduction-to-R/README.md

-# Introduction to R Course
+# AACC Introduction to R
 Course content for How to Truly "Excel" at Data Analysis and Visualization: An Introduction to the R Programming Language

 ## Pre-course requirements